 4. Correspondence (mail, phone calls)

-6. Institutional visits where possible
+6. Institutional visits when possible